awsdocs/amazon-kendra-developer-guide/doc_source/getting-started-onedrive.md

 --------

-# Getting started with a Microsoft OneDrive for Business data source \(Console\)<a name="getting-started-onedrive"></a>
+# Getting started with a Microsoft OneDrive for Business data source \(console\)<a name="getting-started-onedrive"></a>

 You can use the Amazon Kendra console to get started indexing a Microsoft OneDrive for Business site\.
 When you use the console you can specify all of the connection information that you need to index the contents of a OneDrive site\.
 For more information, see [Using a Microsoft OneDrive data source](data-source-onedrive.md)\.

 Use the following procedure to create a basic OneDrive data source using the default configuration\.
-The procedure assumes that you have already created an index following the steps in step 1 of [Getting started with an S3 bucket \(Console\)](gs-console.md)\.
+The procedure assumes that you have already created an index following the steps in step 1 of [Getting started with an S3 bucket \(console\)](gs-console.md)\.

 Before you can create a OneDrive data source, you must register an Azure Active Directory application\.
 Use the following procedure to register the application\.